mariovalney/woo-checkout-braspag/readme.txt

 = 2.0.0 =

-* Improved payment info on order
+* Improved payment info on order.
-* Added customer validation on checkout
+* Added customer validation on checkout.
-* Allow developers skip payment method on checkout
+* Allow developers skip payment method on checkout.
-* Allow create payment on order administration
+* Allow create payment on order administration.

 = 1.4.0 =

-* Added payment info on order
+* Added payment info on order.
-* Added autofind for credit card brands
+* Added autofind for credit card brands.
-* Removing Debit Card as it's not tested
+* Removing Debit Card as it's not tested.

 = 1.3.3 =

-* Added payment info on mails
+* Added payment info on mails.

 = 1.3.2 =

-* Support to empty Credentials if already configured on Braspag
+* Support to empty Credentials if already configured on Braspag.

 = 1.3.1 =

-* Support to Issuer
+* Support to Issuer.

 = 1.3.0 =

-* Fix cents on order amount and improve order validation
+* Fix cents on order amount and improve order validation.

 = 1.2.0 =